 The Chunky Dunk is dedicated to being a safer space.
 We function under a harm reduction philosophy — realizing that there is no true way to guarantee the emotional or physical safety of everyone in attendance — but that by providing a focused, intentional space where the natural diversity of human bodies is respected and revered, we can create a safer and more joyful space than most.
 In order to do this, our events require:

 1) An accessible venue.
 Where possible, we ask that you book a pool with an accessibility lift.
 If this is not possible, we ask that you choose a pool with a sloping entrance or a wide stairway.
-No pools whose only entrance are ladders will be accepted as an official Chunky Dunk event.

 2) An informed staff.
 We ask that each organizer consult with the pool staff in advance of the event to inform them of the nature and intention of the event and to ask that their on-duty staff be mindful and respectful of those in attendance.